What is Good Shepherd?

-Feel free to read our full Good Shepherd policy.
+Feel free to read our full Good Shepherd Policy 2021.

-If you need to re-certify your Good Shepherd, START HERE
+If you are an ADULT and need to re-certify your Good Shepherd, START HERE

 You will receive an email notification when your file is complete.
 Should you have any questions, you may contact Pastor Greg Finfrock at email@example.com